apache/incubator-gluten/CONTRIBUTING.md

 ### GitHub Pull Request

-If necessary, please file a GitHub issue for your PR and refer to that issue in your PR title.
+If necessary, please file a GitHub issue beforehand and refer to that issue in your PR title.

 By convention, `CH` & `VL` represent ClickHouse & Velox backend respectively.
 Please add `[CH]` or `[VL]` in your PR title accordingly if your proposed code change is just for one specific backend.
-Please do NOT do this if it is for common module, independent of any backend.
+Please do NOT add such tag if common code is changed, but add `[CORE]` instead.

 Examples:
 * PR just for CH backend: